cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/favorites.md

 `PUT /secured/favorites/filesystem/{favorite}`

+Delegates to metadata: `PUT /favorites/filesystem/{favorite}`

 This endpoint marks a given file or folder a favorite of the authenticated user. `{favorite}` is the UUID of the file or folder being marked.

+This endpoint forwards requests to the corresponding metadata service endpoint.
+Please see the metadata documentation for more information.

 ### Request